LianeKluge/Adaptive-Designs-in-Fast-Track-Registration-Processes/README.md

 # Adaptive-Designs-in-Fast-Track-Registration-Processes
-Code for the corresponding paper of Liane Kluge and Werner Brannath
+Code for the corresponding paper (see arXiv:2507.04092 ) of Liane Kluge and Werner Brannath